heroku/heroku-buildpack-chrome-for-testing/README.md

 Deploy the app to install Chrome for Testing. 🚀

+## Install Paths
+The buildpack will add two files in the `/app/.chrome-for-testing` folder
+- `chromedriver-linux64`
+- `chrome-linux64`

 ## Selecting the Chrome Release Channel

 By default, this buildpack will download the latest `Stable` release, which is provided